Georgezogos/HPM-for-multiplayer/README.md

  Just copy the HPMM folder and the HPMM.mod to the mod folder and you're good to go.

- DISCLAIMER : This mod exists for use in a specific discord server.
-If you were not sent from there then you should probably not download this.

- Seeing that there is no licence on the original HPM, I decided to make this repository public, but with any request from the original devs I will take it down.

  Current features:
    - The ability to request/give financial aid from/to other players